Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making: Simulations

+\change{ All algorithms involve some hyperparameters, such as the length of initial explorations, width of confidence intervals, the number of rounds of pure explorations and etc. In Section \ref{sec:implementation} of the appendix, we discuss the choice of hyper-parameters for \texttt{tensor elimination}, \texttt{tensor epoch-greedy}, \texttt{tensor ensemble sampling}, and \texttt{matricized ESTR} respectively.
 In Figure \ref{fig:simulation1}, we report the cumulative regrets of all five algorithms for four settings with $w \in \{0.5, 0.8\}$ and $p \in \{15, 20\}$.
 All the results are based on 30 replications.
-Figure \ref{fig:simulation1} shows that \texttt{tensor ensemble sampling} outperforms all other methods in different settings. \texttt{Tensor elimination} behaves worse than \texttt{tensor ensemble sampling} but better than other methods for a long time horizon.
+Figure \ref{fig:simulation1} shows that \texttt{tensor ensemble sampling} outperforms all other methods in different settings. \texttt{Tensor elimination} does not perform as well as \texttt{tensor ensemble sampling} but is better than other methods for a long time horizon.
 It aligns with our theoretical findings that \texttt{tensor elimination} has a better overall regret bound for long time horizon, while \texttt{tensor epoch-greedy} is more competitive for small time horizon.
 When the tensor dimension $p$ increases, the advantage of \texttt{tensor epoch-greedy} in early stage is more apparent.
-This result further backs up our theoretical finding.
-In our theory, the regret bound of \texttt{tensor epoch-greedy} has a lower dependency on dimension compared with other methods.
+This result agrees with our theoretical finding in that the regret bound of \texttt{tensor epoch-greedy} has a lower dependency on dimension compared with other methods. }